Theme

 }

-The @theme directive tells Tailwind to make new utilities and variants available based on those variables.
+The @theme directive tells Tailwind to make new utilities and variants available based on these variables.
 It's the equivalent of the theme.extend key in Tailwind CSS v3 tailwind.config.ts file.

 You can learn more about this on https://tailwindcss.com/blog/tailwindcss-v4-alpha.